Frantic rescue as toddler locked inside car at PaknSave, Silverdale

 "A customer notified store staff who acted swiftly to remove the child from the vehicle and tracked down their caregiver – fortunately despite the intense temperatures the quick action of all meant the child was absolutely fine."

-The spokesperson said it was a timely reminder, especially given the heatwave the country was currently experiencing, not to leave children or pets in their vehicles.
+The spokesperson said it was a timely reminder, especially given the heatwave the country was currently experiencing, not to leave children or pets in vehicles.

 "Customers should leave pets at home and take their children into the shop with them rather than leave them in the car.